Updated June 17, 2021 2:30 p.m.

-DES is issuing display permits for Capitol Campus displays.
+DES is issuing permits for Capitol Campus displays.
 All permitted displays must follow display policy guidelines.
-Please note, in compliance with Washington Safe Start Plan, DES will not issue permits for any gathering, event or activities associated with any display.
+Please note, in compliance with the phased reopening plan for Washington State, DES will not issue permits for any gatherings, events or activities associated with any displays.

-DES is not issuing permits for banners on the Capitol Way pedestrian bridge due to coronavirus-related employee safety considerations.
+DES is not issuing permits for banners on the Capitol Way pedestrian bridge at this time.

 When in doubt, call the agency before you visit.

 Most buildings are only allowing entry for employees who have a badge.
 These buildings have instructions for the public posted on their front doors.